international employment law firm alliance L&E Global

 Salary

-As of 1 July 2024, the minimum gross monthly wage for a 168-hour work month is:
+As of 1 July, 2026, the minimum gross monthly wage for a 168-hour work month will be:

-The minimum wage is expected to increase further as a result of implementing the EU Directive on on adequate minimum wages in the European Union.
+The minimum wage is expected to increase further as a result of implementing the EU Directive on the adequate minimum wages in the European Union.

 Employers cannot pay a full-time employee less than the minimum gross monthly wage.
 An employee cannot be paid the minimum wage for a period of more than 2 years.
 Special provisions apply to public servants.